Skip to main content

 How to estimate your energy use

-You can find out how to calculate how much gas and electricity you use, and how much it will cost.
-Understanding your actual usage is the best way to avoid surprise bills.
+You can find out how to calculate how much gas and electricity you use - and how much it will cost, based on current rates

 The energy price cap

-When we talk about the energy price cap we often refer to it as a single headline figure based on a "typical" household.
+When we talk about the energy price cap we often talked about it as a single headline figure based on a “typical” household.
 Energy quotes are often presented in the same way.
 But the price cap does not limit your total bill.

 Instead, the energy price cap limits:

-• The unit rate (what you pay per kWh of gas or electricity)
+the unit rate (what you pay per kWh of gas or electricity), and

 It only applies to households on variable or default tariffs.
-If you are on a fixed deal, the cap does not apply.
+If you’re on a fixed deal, the cap does not apply.

 Your total bill still depends on how much energy you use.